-We have completed the audit of the consolidated financial statements ("financial statements"), with the exception of certain remaining outstanding procedures, which are highlighted on slide 5 of this report.
+We have completed the audit of the consolidated financial statements for The Corporation of the County of Middlesex (the County) with the exception of certain remaining outstanding procedures, which are highlighted on the 'Status' slide of this report.
+Page 6.